mukezhz/meta_gin/README.md

 Please check example

+### TODO:
+- [ ] allow support to add custom middlewares
+- [ ] allow support to add extend the CRUD by injecting custom logic
+- [ ] make structure cleaner and less bloat
+- [ ] use this framework and build demo project

 ## Contribution
 - As I am learning Go and Gin myself, I would love to see your feedback and suggestions.